BerkYeni/Cards/README.md

 # Cards
-A python module for basic Playing Cards functionality.
+A Python module for basic Playing Cards functionality.